AbdulmelikKalkan/RADIUS-Authentication-Node/README.md

 ## To Build
-The code in this repository has binary dependencies that live in the ForgeRock maven repository.
-Maven can be configured to authenticate to this repository by following the following [ForgeRock Knowledge Base Article](https://backstage.forgerock.com/knowledge/kb/article/a74096897)

 Edit the necessary RadiusNode.java as appropriate.
 To rebuild, run "mvn clean install" in the directory containing the pom.xml

 ![ScreenShot](./Radius.png)